mrkrd/cochlea/README.rst

 ------

 If you are using this software in your research, please make a
-reference: Rudnicki, M and Hemmert, W (2014) *Cochlea: inner ear models in Python*, https://github.com/mrkrd/cochlea.
+reference: Rudnicki, M. and Hemmert, W. (2014) *Cochlea: inner ear models in Python*, https://github.com/mrkrd/cochlea.

 When you use any of the models, always cite the original publications